Just a whole bunch of places in the State of Georgia that I have visited.

 Located south of Atlanta, High Falls used to be an industrial town with several stores, a grist mill, cotton gin, blacksmith shop, and shoe factory.
 However, by the 1880s, the town was abandoned after it was bypassed by a railroad.

-Jana Irving High Falls drops over 135 ft (41 m).
+Wandering Jana High Falls drops over 135 ft (41 m).
 There is a really good view of the falls across the river that I didn’t get to because my knee was done for the day.

 Magnolia Springs State Park